HermeticaLabs/caelis-engine/README.md

 ## Who builds with Caelis Engine

+**For platforms that require deterministic celestial computation without external dependencies:**

 **Astrology applications** — birth charts, transits, synastry, progressions.
 Real planetary positions without subscription costs or rate limits.
 Runs 100% offline on the user's device.
 No data leaves the client.

+**For teams building scientific or educational systems where reproducibility matters:**

 **Astronomy and educational tools** — observational planning, sky simulators, interactive planetariums.
 Deterministic output means reproducible results across every device, every run.

+**For companies currently relying on APIs with opaque outputs or inconsistent schemas:**

 **AI pipelines and data infrastructure** — any system where celestial data must be consistent, traceable, and unambiguous.
 A disabled plugin does not exist in the JSON.
 No null fields, no implicit states.

+**For teams building interactive systems that require lightweight and portable computation:**

 **Games and interactive experiences** — procedural sky systems, lunar calendar logic, celestial mechanics.
 Single-file distribution.
 Works offline.
 No build step required.